JonasToth/gitforge.nvim/development_resources/README.md

 within `nvim`.
 Especially quick actions like assigning an issue or writing a comment should not require a context switch to browser.
 It goes for functionality first, then customizability and finally asthetics.
+The heterogenity of the the various aspects (issues, code reviews/PRs, CI/CD) requires a modular structure to handle each aspect with a different "backend".
+The user interface _per aspect_ should be the same across different git forges.
+The module/feature set per git forge/backend may differ.

 ## Far Goals